Taiwan Travel Advice

 Taiwan is an island in the South China Sea which has been an independent country since 1950.
 China regards Taiwan to be a rebel region that must be reunited with the mainland in due course, by whatever means necessary.
 Political demonstrations are common in Taiwan, mostly around election time, and there have been isolated cases of political violence in recent years.

 In several tourist hotspots of Taiwan, reports of purse snatching by thieves working in pairs on mopeds have become increasingly more common in the past year.
-It is advised that you should keep a photocopy of your travel documents, most importantly being your passport, other identification, and credit card, in case of the unlikely event of becoming victim to bag snatching.
+Good travel advice for Taiwan is that you should keep a photocopy of your travel documents, most importantly being your passport, other identification, and credit card, in case of the unlikely event of becoming victim to bag snatching.

 Recent evidence from the U.S. Department of State suggests there may be some Islamic State sympathisers operating in Taiwan who are possibly planning to conduct small scale terror style attacks like the attacks in Paris in 2015.